benranderson/benranderson.github.io/content/blog/streamlit-matplotlib.md

 ## The Problem

-When running Streamlit applications on load-balanced servers with multiple stateless backend containers, matplotlib plots may fail to render.
+When running Streamlit applications on load-balanced servers with multiple stateless backend containers, Matplotlib plots may fail to render.

-For example, this code:
+For example, this code...

 ```python
 import streamlit as st